turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_project_metadata.md

 # Table: gcp_compute_project_metadata

-A project is used to organize resources in a Google Cloud Platform environment.
+Compute project metadata authoritatively manages metadata common to all instances for a project in GCE.

 ## Examples